jangdan/book/src/ch13-00-functional-features.md

 We’ve already covered some other Rust features, such as pattern matching and enums, that are also influenced by the functional style.
-Because mastering closures and iterators is an important part of writing fast, idiomatic, Rust code, we’ll devote this entire chapter to them.
+Because mastering closures and iterators is an important part of writing fast, idiomatic Rust code, we’ll devote this entire chapter to them.